 Heavy Vehicle Competency Based Assessment Scheme (HVCBA)

-Under the HVCBA program, accredited Registered Training Organisations (RTO) employ RMS approved Trainers and Assessors to complete training and assessment for heavy vehicle licences.
+Under the HVCBA program, accredited Registered Training Organisations (RTO) employ Transport for NSW approved Trainers and Assessors to complete training and assessment for heavy vehicle licences.

 Changes to HVCBA accreditation

 Transport for NSW accredit Registered Training Organisations (RTO) to conduct Heavy Vehicle Competency Based Assessments (HVCBA).
 In February 2021, Transport for NSW made changes to the application process for RTOs.
 All new contracts are managed through a procurement process which focusses on suitability and fairness.
 The application process closed in March 2021 with new agreements to be awarded in May 2021.
 RTOs will be accredited for a 3 year period with the new agreement commencing on 1 July 2021.

 During the period of accreditation Transport for NSW will not engage additional RTOs, however will continually review the program to ensure that provision of service is provided.

 Any future procurement updates will be communicated on this webpage.
 Any RTOs with further questions please email HVLReform@transport.nsw.gov.au

 View the presentation Changes to HVCBA accreditation for further information.

 Tools for RTOs